EIP-8146 - Block Access List Sidecars

 PTC Members

-PTC members set block_access_list_present = True in their PayloadAttestationData if they have received a valid BlockAccessListSidecar for the block (i.e., the sidecar passes gossip validation including the hash_tree_root commitment check).
+PTC members set block_access_list_present = True in their PayloadAttestationData only if a valid BlockAccessListSidecar for the block was received locally at least 1 second before the payload attestation deadline.
+The sidecar must pass gossip validation including the keccak256 commitment check.

 PTC members set payload_present and blob_data_available per EIP-7732 rules, independently of block_access_list_present.